twilio-labs/sample-twilio-go/README.md

 ## Further Configuration

 The application uses [Zap](https://github.com/uber-go/zap) for structured, leveled logging.
-To configure the application's log level, set the `-loglevel` CLI option flag when starting the app to one of the following values (i.e. `-loglevel=debug`)
+To configure the application's log level, set the `LOG_LEVEL` environment variable before starting the app to one of the following values:

 |Value|Description|
 |---|---|